-While at first glance the rule seems straightforward, the issue with it is the highly subjective nature of the term inattentive.
+While at first glance the rule seems straightforward, the issue with it is the highly subjective nature of the term "inattentive."

-It wasn't necessarily an issue before COVID.
-Most of the case law on the topic deals with the phenomenon of the sleeping juror.9 A major blow to the self-esteem, no doubt, but it is also a fairly cut-and-dry case of a due process violation: a fair hearing requires the factfinder to be awake.
+It wasn't necessarily an issue before COVID-19.
+Most of the case law on the topic deals with the phenomenon of the sleeping juror.
+A major blow to the self-esteem, no doubt, but it is also a fairly cut-and-dry case of a due process violation: A fair hearing requires the factfinder to be awake.

-The virtual trial space is going to create cases dealing with juror distraction that are anything but cut-and-dry.
-Whose job is it to make sure Juror 4 isn't watching ESPN highlights behind their computer?
-What about the juror who's watching their kids during the trial - is he or she supposed to leave home to avoid distraction (presuming they have somewhere else to go in the first place)?
+But the virtual trial space is going to create cases dealing with juror distraction that are anything but cut and dry.

+Whose job is it to make sure Juror 4 isn't watching ESPN highlights behind his or her computer?
+What about the juror who's watching his or her kids during the trial - is he or she supposed to leave home to avoid distraction (presuming they have somewhere else to go in the first place)?
 And don't forget pet lovers.
-Is it okay for a juror to be petting her dog during your entire closing argument?10
+Is it okay for a juror to be petting her dog during your entire closing argument?

-These kinds of behaviors are inevitable in virtual trial-practice.
-And if our readership does not think so, we offer this bit of self-reflection: since March, how many times have you caught yourself doing other things while purportedly deeply engaged in a Zoom meeting?
+These kinds of behaviors are inevitable in virtual trial practice.
+And if our readers do not think so, we offer this bit of self-reflection: Since March, how many times have you caught yourself "doing other things" while purportedly deeply engaged in a Zoom meeting?